Search: 26 results

 Verse ConceptsTearing Of ClothesSuffering, Emotional Aspects OfDuplicating WordsSpiritual FathersHeavenly ChariotsThose Who Tore ClothesStruggles In Relationship

-But they urged him until embarrassing [him], so he said, "Send them."
-So they sent fifty men, and they looked for three days, but they could not find him.
+But they were so insistent, he became embarrassed.
+So he said, "Send them out."
+They sent the fifty men out and they looked for three days, but could not find Elijah.

 Verse ConceptsembarrassmentFiftiesThree DaysNot Finding

-All Moab had heard that the kings had come up to fight against them.
-So all who could bear arms, from the youngest to the oldest, were summoned and took their stand at the border.
+Now, all Moab, had heard that the kings had come up to fight against them, - so they came together, from all who could gird on a girdle and upwards, and took their stand at the border.

 Verse ConceptsSeven To Nine Hundredvulnerability